 - Menuetto: Allegretto The third movement, marked Allegretto, is a minuet and trio, both in 3/4 time.
 The minuet is in the home key of G major, the contrasting trio in the dominant key of D major.
 As is normal in this form, the minuet is played again da capo following the trio.

 - Rondo: Allegro The fourth and last movement is in lively tempo, marked Allegro; the key is again G major.
 The movement is written in sonata form.
 Mozart specifies repeats not just for the exposition section but also for the following development and recapitulation section.
 The work ends with a long coda.

 We also know that there were originally five movements of this work, rather than the four that now survive.
 Oddly enough, Mozart never published ‘Eine Kleine Nachtmusik’ in his lifetime.
-It was left up to his widow, Constanze, to sell it in a job lot of his music to a publisher in 1799, presumably to raise much needed cash.
-It saw public light of day only in 1827, some forty years after it was written.
+It was left up to his widow, Constanze, to sell it in a job lot of his music to a publisher in 1799, presumably to raise much-needed cash.
+It saw the public light of day only in 1827, some forty years after it was written.

 - Eine kleine Nachtmusik on wikipedia

 - Mozart – Eine Kleine Nachtmusik on Classic Fm